-This recipe title sounds too good to be true, doesn’t it?
-It is sort of like a copy-cat, healthy version of a Starbucks Mocha Frappaccino.
+This Healthy Chocolate Mocha Smoothie recipe title sounds too good to be true, doesn't it?
+It is sort of like a copy-cat, healthy version of a Starbucks Mocha Frappuccino.
 But without 9 grams of saturated fat and over 60 grams of sugar (!)
 AND over 400 calories (!!).
 Woah there!

 The cold brewed coffee I use in this recipe is concentrated so I find 2 tablespoons is all I need to get me going in the morning.
 Feel free to use more if desired.
 If you do, you may want to add an extra date for added sweetness.
 Taste first and then decide.
 You could even use a couple coffee ice cubes if desired.
 I haven't tried that spin on it yet myself.

 I keep this smoothie thick and creamy by using almond milk ice cubes.
 If you are allergic to almonds, you can substitute any frozen milk such as hemp, coconut or rice milk.
 The avocado also lends a nice creamy texture to the smoothie and helps keep me fuller longer.

 This chocolate smoothie is also a wonderful place to hide greens.
 So if you are not a green smoothie fan then this is the perfect smoothie to sneak it in.
 You really cannot taste or see it.
 Try adding a handful the first time around and increase to two or even three eventually.